5.5

 Consider

-A significant heel drop can cause discomfort and make your foot slide forward.
+A significant heel drop can cause foot pain and pressure.

 View Current Price